 Command line basics

 Basic proficiency with the Unix shell is essential for anyone who wants to start doing computational work outside of their laptop and Excel.
 Unix shells provide an interface for interacting with Unix-like (Mac OS, Linux, etc.) operating systems and a scripting language for controlling the system.
-The Unix philosopy is a set of software engineering norms and concepts that guide how the tools of the Unix shell interact with one another.
+The Unix philosophy is a set of software engineering norms and concepts that guide how the tools of the Unix shell interact with one another.
 Learning a few of these command line tools, and how they can be strung together into what are called “pipes”, is a powerful skill for developing quick and composable bioinformatics programs.
 Here, we’ll describe some essential commands to get you started using the command line.

 Accessing the terminal

 First, you’ll have to open the Terminal application.
 If you’re on Mac OS, the quickest way to access your terminal is: “command + space”, typing “terminal” and pressing Enter.
 On Windows, you’ll have to install Windows Subsystem for Linux which will allow you to interact with a (default) Ubuntu OS.
+These default terminals are not the only options for interacting with your computer on the command line.
+For Mac iTerm2 is a popular terminal emulator.
+Alacritty is a cross-platform terminal.

 Once you’ve opened the terminal app, you’re ready to start typing commands at the command line.